President/ Chief Executive Officer

 Chief Operating Officer

-Michelle Liberati, Executive Vice President, has overall administrative responsibility for the organization.
+Michelle Liberati, Chief Operating Officer, has overall responsibility for the operations of the organization, including programs, asset & grants management, investment/capitalization strategies, philanthropic partnerships, new product development, and HR.
+Michelle assumed her current role in January 2020, having previously served as CSDC's Executive Vice President.
 Michelle has been with CSDC since its founding and has had management responsibility across all areas of the organization.
-She works with the President and Board of Directors to implement strategic and business plans, identify potential funding sources and manage corporate assets and personnel.
+She works closely with the President & CEO and the Board of Directors to implment strategic and business plans, identify potential funding sources, and manage corporate assets and personnel.

 Prior to joining CSDC, Michelle was the Program Director of Women’s Leadership Programs at the Washington Center for Internships and Academic Seminars.
 She also worked as a legal assistant for the Federal Education Association and served as a substitute teacher for the Arlington County, Virginia Public Schools.